Skip to content

 ARackAbove costs more than a typical ceiling rack.

-That’s because it’s not just metal bolted overhead.
+That’s because it isn’t just metal bolted overhead.
 You’re paying for:

 • Structural safety